henrik/qed/README.md

-# QED: Quoted Expression Demonstrator for Elixir
+# Quoted Expression Demonstrator for Elixir

+My first Phoenix app!
+Approaching this in a "first make it work, then maybe learn the proper way" fashion", but any feedback is super welcome.

 ## Dev